 Pour yourself a cup of coffee and enjoy a slice of this vegan banana bread.
-It’s made with flax eggs, naturally sweetened, and makes for a great snack all week long!
+It’s made with flax eggs, naturally sweetened with maple syrup, and uses 100% whole wheat flour!

 How to Make Vegan Banana Bread